1. Surface disinfection. You spray the solutions and wipe with a paper towel – eliminating the use of environmentally unfriendly and expensive wipes.

 Immediately.
 Dentaqua is harmless to humans at the concentration used for environmental fogging and surface disinfection, so it is not a risk to persons carrying out the fogging task or anyone entering the room during or immediately afterwards.

-Yes, you can use Dentaqua ‘dental water’ solution within your ultrasonic scaling systems.
-Your Ecasol concentrated solution is very effective as a dental impression disinfectant.
-You can shock-dose your dental waterlines with Ecasol prior to reuse if your chair or scaling system is idle for long periods of time.
+Your Ecasol concentrated solution is very effective as a dental impression disinfectant and hand sanitiser.
+You can shock-dose your dental waterlines with Ecasol prior to reuse if your chairs are idle for long periods of time.

 Details on the above applications are available within your start-up technical pack.